 Because Employee Handbooks are evolving to encompass company culture, your Handbook ought to be in sync with the culture of your workplace.
 A Handbook that is properly designed and executed will highlight one of your company’s ethics, emotions, and logic.
 The new Employee Handbook is a company culture delivery wagon.
 These days, employees don’t mind reading the Handbook.
 In fact, they’ve started embracing it, as long as your Handbook has one or more of the following characteristics:

 - Anecdotal / Personal

-Handbooks are no longer intra-office paperweights taking up drawer space.
-Many Handbooks are being redubbed “Culture Books” and are no longer marketed to only current employees.
+Many Handbooks are being redubbed “Culture Books” and are no longer marketed only to current employees.
 Prospective employees can now access many Handbooks online and dial into the company culture before beginning the job application process.

-Not just a list of company demands, your Handbook is also an inside look at what your company can offer its employees.
+More than just a list of company demands, your Handbook is also an inside look at what your company can offer its employees.
 Think beyond standard benefits packages.
-Perks are a great way to ramp up in your Handbook.
+Perks are a great way to ramp up your Handbook.
 A few sought-after company perks include:

 - Supportive of continuing education